Jefferson J. DeBlanc: Medal of Honor action

 DeBlanc attempted to disengage but was attacked by two more "Oscars".
 He turned towards them in a climbing head-on attack, and the first exploded in the exchange of fire.
 The second maneuvered behind him, however, but DeBlanc managed to slow his Wildcat abruptly and force his remaining opponent to overshoot him, and he also shot it down for his fifth victory of the day.
 DeBlanc was then surprised by a fighter he had not detected.
 Rounds struck his aircraft, ripped his wrist watch from his arm, smashed the instrument panel, and set afire the Wildcat's engine.
 DeBlanc was forced to bail out at low altitude over Vella Gulf near Japanese-held Kolombangara.
 The total time of the action from arrival in the target area to his own bailout was approximately five minutes.

 Landing in the sea, DeBlanc discovered that he was badly wounded in the back, arms and legs.
 Supported only by his life jacket, he swam for the beach.
 After six hours in the water, he reached shore, and for three days subsisted on coconuts he found in an abandoned hut while his wounds went unattended.
 He was taken by a group of indigenous people who bartered him for a sack of rice to another tribe that hid him and cared for his wounds.
+When one of the natives grabbed his belt buckle, he responded by grabbing one of their spears, which he kept until his passing.
+The spear is now displayed at The National WWII Museum in New Orleans.
 The tribal members carried DeBlanc by outrigger canoe to the home of an Anglican missionary, who forwarded him to two Coastwatchers, who immediately attempted contact with the Allied authorities by clandestine radio.
 On 12 February, three days before his 22nd birthday, a Navy PBY Catalina patrol bomber landed in the sea off the island and tribal members paddled DeBlanc out to it in a canoe.
 He was flown back to his base and to the hospital.